teddymarkov/python-exercises/README.md

-# python-exercises
+# Python Exercises

-Contains code snippets from various exercises in Python
+Contains code snippets from various exercise solutions in Python.

 Good sources of tasks: